 Abstract

 During Alaska Fisheries Science Center bottom trawl surveys length frequency sub-samples are collected to provide sex-specific length composition data for groundfish stock assessments.
 Determining sex for the length frequency sub-samples has resulted in acute and repetitive stress injuries of survey staff, and these injuries have become increasingly common.
 In December 2021, a working group was formed (the Survey Workflow Optimization working group) to evaluate the effect of reducing length frequency sub-samples sizes for which sex is determined from historical levels in the bottom trawl surveys on length composition uncertainty.
 Over the spring of 2022, the working group developed a bootstrap-simulation approach that determines changes in uncertainty when reducing length frequency sub-samples for which sex is subsequently determined.
 The analysis was completed during the spring of 2022.
-It was shown that for the length composition input sample size was reduced by 25% or less compared to the input sample size for the full historical data sets for sub-sampling levels of 100 fish per haul.
+For the majority of species it was shown that for the length composition input sample size was reduced by 25% or less compared to the input sample size for the full historical data sets for sub-sampling levels of 100 fish per haul.
 Upon meeting with stock assessment authors the joint recommendation between the working group and assessment authors to the survey staff was to limit length frequency sub-sampling for which sex is subsequently determined to 100 subsampled fish per haul.

-Abstract

-Introduction

-Materials and Methods

-Survey data

-Expanding length frequency to population abundance at length

-Bootstrap-simulation framework

-Computing effective and input sample size

-Results

-Discussion

-Acknowledgments

-Citations

-Tables

-Figures

 Introduction